littleonesbookhub/littleonesbookhub/README.md

 #### Preview
 1. Preview book's details like description and image

+#### Discover
+1. What is LOBH?
+2. How to subscribe to LOBH?
+3. How to contact LOBH?
+4. Discover by age filter
+5. Discover by author
+6. Discover by custom collection

+### Booking

+1. Customer should be able to register for notifications when a book becomes available

 ### Admin
 1. Admin should be able to add a new book (title, author, description, image, age filter, availability)